 If you're using a microphone in a city or anywhere near a radio station, you run the risk of RFI in your microphone signals.

 Note that some microphones are more sensitive to RFI than others.
 For example, I work in an audio production house across the street from a radio station and a television station.
-In my studio room, our Rode NT1-A is barely affected by RFI, whereas our Neumann U 87 Ai picks up the radio station noise clear as day.
+Our Rode NT1-A is barely affected by RFI in my studio room, whereas our Neumann U 87 Ai picks up the radio station noise clear as day.

-The noise causes by RFI is bad enough, even worse is hearing radio pop music in the mic signal when you’re trying to record a voiceover!
+The noise caused by RFI is bad enough.
+Even worse is hearing radio pop music in the mic signal when you're trying to record a voiceover!

 To further reduce EMI and eliminate RFI from the mic signal, try using an RF filter.
 These filters go in-line (I typically plug them directly into the microphone and connect the filter to the XLR).